 This 1-4x scope is also waterproof and fog proof thanks to the nitrogen fill inside the tube.
 The scope turrets are protected externally with caps and you can easily re-zero after sighting your rifle in.
 The magnification is easily adjusted.
 The eyepiece helps with accuracy.
 The eye relief is great and allows for shooting with both eyes opened.

 The reticle is in the second focal plane.
 That means no matter how much you zoom, the reticle will stay the same size.
 This 1-4x scope has a so-called V-Plex reticle with a central illuminated red dot.
 The illumination is meant for low light conditions.
 There is a setting for it between 1 – 10 with 10 being super bright.
 However, setting 10 will get washed out during bright sunlight.
 This 1-4x scope is super versatile.
-You get a lot of value for the money, even though this scope is not the cheapest compared to other scopes in its price range.
+You get a lot of value for the money, even though this scope is not the cheapest, Vortex are some of the best 1-4x scopes

 - Sturdy and durable